Skip to content Skip to footer

 Weather

 Perpignan enjoys a Mediterranean climate with hot, dry summers and mild, wet winters.
-Summer temperatures average around 28°C (82°F) while winter temperatures rarely drop below 10°C (50°F).
-Rainfall is heaviest in autumn and winter, with occasional thunderstorms.
-Humidity levels are moderate, and air quality is generally good.
+Summer temperatures average around 30°C (86°F) while winter temperatures can drop to 8°C (46°F).
+Rainfall is highest in autumn and spring.
+Humidity levels are moderate, and air quality in the city is generally good.

 Language